 For all of these events, an Official Occasion Expense Form (OOEF) is required for payment or reimbursement.

 - Entertainment expenses are limited to $75 per person for an event/meeting (including tax and gratuity).
-If expenses are to exceed this amount, please let your CBS team know prior to the event so that they may request an exception from Dean Randy Diehl.
+If expenses are to exceed this amount, please let your CBS team know prior to the event so that they may request an exception in advance from Chief Business Officer Kimberly Biar.
 Please note that exceptions are not always approved.

 - Gratuity cannot exceed 20% of the subtotal of an event